 Our community outreach program, ARTreach, was established in 1997 to provide accessible art and cultural opportunities for low-income children, teens, adults and seniors.
 This program has been a valuable resource for our community and we are committed to deepening its impact.

 The BAC understands the importance of responding to the needs of our community.
-Through ARTreach, we strive to break down the social and economic hardships that prevent members of our community from participating in art and cultural programs and ensure that access to art education and programs remains accessible.
+Through all of our programs and partnerships, we strive to provide and foster opportunities for all members of our community to experience and create art, contributing to a healthier, happier and thriving community.